SebRenon/Thunder/README.md

 This project is composed of:
 - thunder-sdk : The source code of the SDK
-- thunder-sdk-release: The generated aar package from the SDK source code
+- thunder-sdk-release: The generated aar package from the SDK source code.
+Generated from the thunder-sdk module by executing thunder-sdk:assembleRelease
 - app : The sample app to demonstrate how to implement the SDK

 # How to use the Thunder SDK